pfriedman/IL-09/proposals/abolish-slavery.md

 ### Section 1.

-Neither slavery nor involuntary servitude shall exist within the United States or any place subject to their jurisdiction.
+Neither slavery nor involuntary servitude shall exist within the United States or any place subject to their jurisdiction without exception.

 ### Section 2.